mrmarganski/mkdoc/docs/gettingtoknow.md

 3. After this, the XRP is ready for use.

 ## Installing WPIlib and VScode onto your Personal Computer

+The video above walks you through these steps to install WPIlib, but if you would like to do it on your own here is the official documentation below.

+!!! warning
+    If you need to have VScode with WPIlib installed on your workstation: **Start the video at 9:04 marker**.
+But **STOP** the video again at the 14:03 marker: We will **NOT** be coding in Time Based format!

 The Computers in Room 124 will have VScode with the WPIlib libraires installed, so you are free to use them and can skip this step - but if you would like to use a personal computer or update WPIlib this step will help you with that.